yoosername/dockui/README.md

 A Docker container is considered to be a Plugin if it exposes a valid Plugin descriptor ( e.g. plugin.yml ) from the root of the detected host:port via HTTP at the root context.

 ## Plugin Descriptor
-The plugin descriptor can be either a """plugin.json""" or """plugin.yml""".
-It describes the various module types which the plugin is making available to the system for example:
+The plugin descriptor can be either a **plugin.json** or **plugin.yml**.
+It describes the various module types which the plugin is making available to the overall application for example:

 ```yml
 # Here you specify a name, key and version of your plugin which is used